isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 - <a href="https://go.gov.sg/bca-self-art-tam" target="_blank">Tamil</a>

-#### 27. Are there any age restrictions on the use of ART kits?
+#### 26. Are there any age restrictions on the use of ART kits?

 Children under the age of 2 are not required to perform ARTs.
 Generally, those below 12 years old will require an adult’s assistance to administer the ART self-test.

-#### 28. What time do travellers need to perform their ART and submit their test results?
+#### 27. What time do travellers need to perform their ART?

-Travellers are required to self-administer their ART before leaving their place of accommodation on Days 2, 4, 5 and 6 of their arrival in Singapore.
-They should submit their test results immediately after obtaining a valid test result.
+Travellers are required to self-administer their ART before leaving their place of accommodation.

-Those who do not intend to leave their place of accommodation may perform their ART at any time on Days 2, 4, 5 and 6, and submit their results via the provided webform by 2359 hours on the scheduled day of the test.
+Those who do not intend to leave their place of accommodation may perform their ART at any time.
 They must still perform their ARTs even if they are not going out.

-#### 29. How do travellers submit their test results?

-The weblink for results submission will be provided to travellers after their arrival in Singapore via the email address they had declared in the Singapore Arrival Card (SGAC) and/or electronic Health Declaration Card (eHDC).

-#### 30. How long will it take to obtain the results of the self-administered ART?
+#### 28. How long will it take to obtain the results of the self-administered ART?

 The results should be visible within 15 minutes and should be reflected as follows.
 If it appears as invalid, please repeat the test and submit a valid (i.e. positive or negative) test result via the webform.
 <img src="/images/ARTresults.png" width="820" height="222">